Navigating Centerpiece Selection

 Pin Cups or Bud Vases

 Fill your table with bud vases or pin cups for a light & airy feel.
 We suggest adding a minimum of 6-8 bud vases or 4 pin cups per 8' of table to ensure that the table doesn't feel sparse.
+This can be a great option if you are doing a family style service as the bud vases and pin cups don't take up too much space on your tables.

 Image: Leah Warner Photo